Raquelgonfe/SandBar-char/README.md

 ## Manual step required

-While sandbar detection and parameter computation are automated, manual adjustments are needed to verify and correct sandbar labels across years and profiles.
+While sandbar detection and parameter computation are automated, manual adjustments on the "sandbar_data_{year}.csv" (2_Dataset_extraction output) are needed to verify and correct sandbar labels across years and profiles.